A Beginner's Guide to Be a More Mindful Cannabis User

 According to Psychology Today, “Mindfulness is a state of active, open attention on the present.”
 It means, “Instead of letting your life pass you by, mindfulness means living in the moment and awakening to your current experience, rather than dwelling on the past or anticipating the future.”

-It’s a practice where you sharpen your focus, train your brain to be mindful even when not meditating, and engage with whatever’s going on around you.
+It’s a practice where you sharpen your focus, train your brain to be mindful even when not meditating, and engage with whatever’s happening around you.

 • Improves memory and school/employment performance.